DylanPW99-ATL/qtm-350-final-project/README.md

 ### Project Architecture
   In the main directory of the repo, a diagram of the project architecture can be viewed.
 This file is listed under `project-architecture.png`.

+### Data
+  All of the data that was produced and collected from running the tests can be found in the `data` directory.

 ### Blog
   The files associated with the public blog website are contained in the `blog` directory.
 This contains the Jupyter notebook file used for the blog as well as a separate `images` directory which contains all images that were used in the blog.
 The website for the blog is listed below.